 - Flour Substitution?
 Choose all purpose or whole wheat white flour.
 Both make delicious muffins!

 - Nut Options: Enjoy this recipe with walnuts or pecans.
-For nut free muffins, they can be easily left out.
+For nut free muffins, they can be left out.

 - Bananas: Make sure they’re soft, dark and/or heavily speckled.
 Mash them, then measure the portion.